cloudflare/cloudflare-docs/content/cloudflare-one/insights/logs/gateway-logs/_index.md

 {{<Aside type="note">}}

-When an HTTP request results in an error, the first 512 bytes of the request are logged for 30 days for internal troubleshooting.
-Otherwise, HTTP bodies are not logged.
+When an HTTP request results in an error, Gateway logs the first 512 bytes of the request for 30 days for internal troubleshooting.
+Otherwise, Gateway does not log HTTP bodies.

 {{</Aside>}}